opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

  - technical-post
 meta_keywords:
 meta_description:
 excerpt: OpenSearch provides OpenTelemetry ingestion by using DataPrepper as ingestion tool.
-We explore, how to analyse and visualize metrics indexed by that route.
+We explore, how to analyze and visualize metrics indexed by that route.
 has_math: true
 has_science_table: true
 ---